comejv/ARM-SIM/README.md

 set endian big
 c
 ```
-- chenillion.c : A program that show a part of a text rotating in a way that it looks it's wrting on a band of paper rotating.
+- chenillion.c and chenillion_rainbow.c : show flowing text on a single line.
-- chenillion_rainbow.c : Same as chenillion.c but with colors changing.
-- tictactoe.c : A program to play tic tac toe on the simulator.
+- tictactoe.c : play a 2 players tic tac toe on the simulator.

-Then for programs that need an user input (tictactoe), you have to put your input in the terminal running the simulator.
+- clock.c : self updating text using software interrupts.
+- fibonacci.c : test proper handling of the call stack.

+Inputs have to be given to the main simulator program.

 ## Acknowledgements

-This project uses resources available on [ARM's official website](https://www.arm.com) for the ARMv5 reference manual and `arm-none-eabi-gdb` for debugging capabilities.
+This project uses resources available on [ARM's official website](https://www.arm.com) for the ARMv5 reference manual and `arm-none-eabi-gdb` to read binary files.